 The next person I met was Gabriel.
 He was a local club owner and had ins at the nicest restaurants in town.
 After showing me a little more of the city, including the Secret Key Hole, we went to L’Isola Ristorante.

 Anyways, back to the best Italian food I had on my entire trip.
-We arrived at L’Isola, and I have never been treated so well at a restaurant in my life.
-I didn’t order anything — we just kept getting plates of food placed in front of us so we could try a little bit of everything (this isn’t normal, but we got special treatment since Gabriel was friends with the owner).
+I have never been treated so well at a restaurant in my life.
+I didn’t order anything — we just kept getting plates of food placed in front of us so we could try a little bit of everything (this isn’t normal, but I think we got special treatment since Gabriel was friends with the owner).

 After my three amazing Couchsurfing experiences came my uncomfortable one in Florence.